Snowflake-Labs/terraform-provider-snowflake/docs/resources/warehouse.md

 - `max_concurrency_level` (Number) Object parameter that specifies the concurrency level for SQL statements (i.e. queries and DML) executed by a warehouse.
 - `min_cluster_count` (Number) Specifies the minimum number of server clusters for the warehouse (only applies to multi-cluster warehouses).
 - `query_acceleration_max_scale_factor` (Number) Specifies the maximum scale factor for leasing compute resources for query acceleration.
 The scale factor is used as a multiplier based on warehouse size.
 - `resource_monitor` (String) Specifies the name of a resource monitor that is explicitly assigned to the warehouse.
+For more information about this resource, see [docs](https://registry.terraform.io/providers/Snowflake-Labs/snowflake/latest/docs/resources/resource_monitor).
 - `scaling_policy` (String) Specifies the policy for automatically starting and shutting down clusters in a multi-cluster warehouse running in Auto-scale mode.
 Valid values are (case-insensitive): `STANDARD` | `ECONOMY`.
 - `statement_queued_timeout_in_seconds` (Number) Object parameter that specifies the time, in seconds, a SQL statement (query, DDL, DML, etc.) can be queued on a warehouse before it is canceled by the system.
 - `statement_timeout_in_seconds` (Number) Specifies the time, in seconds, after which a running SQL statement (query, DDL, DML, etc.) is canceled by the system